-Pineapple Coconut Oil Banana Bread
+Coconut Oil Banana Pineapple Bread

-But this is the first time I’ve used coconut oil and it won’t be the last.
+I’m no stranger to banana bread recipes.
+In fact, I have 35+ Favorite Banana Bread and Banana Recipes.
+But this is the first time I’ve made banana bread with coconut oil and it won’t be the last.
 The results are magical.

 This bread makes me think of spring, warmer weather, and of being on a tropical vacation.
 Like all my banana bread recipes, it comes together with a whisk and just one bowl.
-No mixer, no creaming ingredients, nothing fussy.MY OTHER RECIPES
+No mixer, no creaming ingredients, nothing fussy.

 Paradoxically, when baking with coconut oil, it doesn’t impart a blast of in-your-face coconut intensity.
 I liken it to a vacation-scented flavor rather than licking a bottle of tanning oil.
 There’s barely a hint of detectable coconut flavor, perfect for those who aren’t fond of coconut.